rohitjakhar/Quizzon/README.md

 ![](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)

-## Contribute 🤝
+## Want to Contribute 🙋‍♂️?

-If you want to contribute to this library, you're always welcome!
+Awesome!
+If you want to contribute to this project, you're always welcome!
+See [Contributing Guidelines](CONTRIBUTING.md).

+## Want to discuss? 💬

+Have any questions, doubts or want to present your opinions, views?
+You're always welcome.
+You can [start discussions](https://github.com/RohitJakhar/NotyKT/discussions).

 ## Contact 📩